-I checked my phone, surprised to see that two hours had gone by.
+I checked my phone, surprised to see that four hours had gone by.
 A nurse came into the waiting room; I recognized her as one of the nurses who had been taking care of Bill.
 She asked me to go with her and I followed her to one of the many curtained-off beds in the ER.
 Bill was lying on his back, his arm still up but bent at the elbow with his bandaged hand behind his head.
 The doctor explained to me that he gave Bill a strong shot of Demerol and a muscle relaxant.
 He was able to gently manipulate Bill’s arm into a more comfortable position but he would need physical therapy to gain full range of motion.
 By the look on Bill’s face, it was obvious the meds were doing their job; he was pretty out of it.
 The doctor gave me two prescriptions to have filled when we returned home and said that Bill was free to go.
 He also advised me to get the prescriptions filled as soon as possible; Bill would definitely be needing them once the initial dose began to wear off.

 With some assistance Bill was able to get into a wheelchair and escorted to the ER waiting room where Yosef greeted us.
 It wasn’t easy but we managed to make Bill comfortable in the spacious rear section of the limo; even in his drugged condition he was impressed with the car.
 There were bottles of water in the mini-fridge and more of Yosef’s blankets and pillows to make the ride home as cushioned as possible.
 Once we knew Bill was secure, we began our journey back.